Tommy Holmes ’35

 Over the years, Leonard Riggio, Founder and former Chairman of Barnes & Noble, has been as active in pursuing his interests in social justice and human rights as he has been in building one of the largest retail organizations in America.

-Tommy Holmes '35, National League record setter, was inducted into the Brooklyn Tech Alumni Hall of Fame in 2019.
+Achilles Perry '58, founder and leader, Brooklyn Tech Alumni Foundation, was inducted into the Brooklyn Tech Alumni Hall of Fame in 2012.

 more